super-tomcat/Split-Switch/README.md

 C-g - cancels the popup and closes it.
 ```

-Isearch

-When Isearch is on any characters you type will be searched for
-and highlighted and only the buffer names that have them
-characters will be shown in the popup.

-If no chars are found then the popup may fully disappear.

-If this happens then you can either press Backspace (or C-h) to delete
-each character entered, when all characters entered have been deleted all the
-buffer names will appear in the popup again.

-Or you can also press C-b or Cursor Left to delete all characters entered in one
-go and put the selection back at the top of the popup.

-All characters you enter during an Isearch will be shown in the Minibuffer
-next to the word...
-Pattern:

 Press Enter on any buffer name to put that buffer in the new window and
 close the popup.